-2.2 If the Owner requires reimbursement of the out of pocket expenses of of the to the Recipient, the Owner will provide an invoice for those out of pocket expenses, and the Recipient will pay that invoice within days.

-Article 3 POSSESSION OF

-3.1 The Recipient warrants that it has any regulatory approval, license or consent necessary or required by any law, or any government agency or other body to receive and possess the

-3.2 The Recipient agrees that only the , and persons supervised by the Investigator, will have access to the

-3.3 The Recipient warrants that the Investigator is an employee of the Recipient.

-3.4 The Recipient agrees not to transfer or permit the transfer of the , or any part of the , to another person without the Owner's prior written consent.

-Article 4 SAFETY

-4.1 The Recipient acknowledges that the may be or may contain , or other substances that are hazardous, dangerous, or harmful to persons or property.

-4.3 The Recipient warrants that it is aware of all requirements for the safe handling and storage of the and has all facilities that are required for the safe handling and storage of the

-Article 5 USE OF MATERIAL

-5.1 The Recipient may use the only for the Purpose, and must not use the for any other purpose.

-5.2 The Recipient shall be responsible for use of the by its employees or agents.

-5.3 The Recipient, for itself and its agents, assumes all risks associated with use of the

-5.4 The Recipient may not use the for any commercial purpose.

-5.6 The Recipient may not use the on human subjects.

-5.7 The Recipient must comply with all laws, and with all applicable codes of conduct, in relation to the use of the .

-5.8 Where any ethics approval of any person or body is required to use the , the Recipient must:

-- (a) Obtain that ethical approval, and - (b) Comply with all conditions of that ethical approval.

-5.9 The Recipient may not file any patent application or any other application for the statutory protection of the , without the prior written consent of the Owner.
+2.2 If the Owner requires reimbursement of the out of pocket expenses ofof the tho D to the Recipient, the Owner will provide an invoice for those out of pocket expenses, and ecipient will pay that invoice withindays. me K ecipient win pay that invoice withindays.
+Article 3 POSSESSION OF - The Recipient warrants that it has any regulatory approval, license or consent necessary or required y law, or any government agency or other body to receive and possess the 3.2 The Recipient agrees that only the, and persons supervised by the Investigator, nave access to the 3.3 The Recipient warrants that the Investigator is an employee of the Recipient.
+3.4 the The Recipient agrees not to transfer or permit the transfer of the, or any part of, to another person without the Owner's prior written consent.
+Article 4 SAFETY 4.1 The Recipient acknowledges that the may be or may contain, or other substances that are hazardous, dangerous, or harmful to persons or property.
+4.2 The Recipient shall safely handle and store, and cause its employees to safely handle and store, the in a manner reasonably designed to prevent any harm to any person or property.
+4.3 The Recipient warrants that it is aware of all requirements for the safe handling and storage of the and has all facilities that are required for the safe handling and storage of the Article 5 USE OF MATERIAL 5.1 The Recipient may use the only for the Purpose, and must not use the for any other purpose.
+5.2 The Recipient shall be responsible for use of theby its employees or agents.
+5.3 The Recipient, for itself and its agents, assumes all risks associated with use of the 5.4 The Recipient may not use the for any commercial purpose.
+5.6 e Recipient may not use theon human subjects.
+5.7 use o The Recipient must comply with all laws, and with all applicable codes of conduct, in relation to the f the 5.8 Recip Where any ethics approval of any person or body is required to use the, the pient must: (a) Obtain that ethical approval, and (b) Comply with all conditions of that ethical approval.
+5.9 prote The Recipient may not file any patent application or any other application for the statutory tection of the, without the prior written consent of the Owner.